 Photos are one of the most useful tools for selling your home.
 They allow buyers to peek inside it from anywhere — their couch, their office or on the bus while they are commuting to work.
 It’s like having an open house without opening your house.
-With the current, Covid era real estate boom, it is more important than ever to draw prospective buyers in with beautiful images.

 It is obvious that great photos make a house more appealing, but why is that?